May 1, 2024

 Rhona Pierce:

 for recruiters tired of hearing that hiring is broken and ready to do something about it.
-I'm your host, Rona Pierce.
+I'm your host, Rhona Pierce.
 1st, let's hear about how Amy got started in talent acquisition.

 Amy Miller: